THERE’S NO PLACE LIKE HOME

 INTRODUCE SOME TEXTURES

-Introducing textures is the perfect way to add a little interest to a room.
-Consider fur, wool, linen and also try smooth surfaces like copper, marble or concrete.
+Introducing textures is the perfect way to add interest to a room.
+Consider fur, wool, linen and try smooth surfaces like copper, marble or concrete.
 You don’t need to spend a fortune, just a lambskin throw, copper tray or marble trinket would work beautifully.
 They’ll also give the room a more contemporary feel.

 BRING THE OUTDOORS IN